muttoni/contract-browser/_posts/introducing-v2.md

 The project is [100% open source](https://github.com/muttoni/contract-browser-new), so you can both contribute to the project, as well as take inspiration for your own projects, whether it be the UI components or functionality.
 If you're curious, Contract Browser 2.0 is now using NextJS and Tailwind to better align with industry standards for easier contributions.

-We're only just getting started In the coming months, we'll be working on even more features to enhance your experience with Contract Browser 2.0.
-Look out for enhanced interactivity, transaction suggestion, and FLIX and verified transaction support.
+We're just getting started.
+In the coming months, we'll be working on even more features to enhance your experience with Contract Browser 2.0.
+Look out for enhanced interactivity, transaction suggestion, and verified transaction (aka FLIX) support.

 [Try it out today](https://contractbrowser.com) and let me know what you think!